jdryden-osi/PI-Web-API-Client-DotNet/README.md

-PI Web API Client libraries for .NET Framework
+PI Web API Client libraries for .NET Framework (2017 R2)
 ===

 ## Overview
 This repository has the source code package of the PI Web API Client libraries for .NET Framework.
 Although PI AF SDK can also be used with .NET Framework, the advantage of using this client library is that you don't need to install PI AF Client on your machine.
+This version was developed on top of the PI Web API 2017 R2 swagger specification.

 ## Requirements

- - PI Web API 2017 installed within your domain using Kerberos or Basic Authentication.
+ - PI Web API 2017 R2 installed within your domain using Kerberos or Basic Authentication.
+If you are using an older version, some methods might not work.
  - .NET Framework 4.5.2

 ## Installation